 The options include:

-- Where changes in height are minimal, one or two steps can be replaced with ramps or improved with a railing.
+- Where changes in height are minimal, one or two steps can be replaced with a ramp or improved with a railing.

 - Longer staircases are more difficult.
 Add bright lighting, solid railings on each side of a staircase and anti-slip strips on stair edges.

-- A stair lift (shown above) may be a solution.
+- A stair lift (shown above) also may be a solution.

 As you transition out of the workforce, you might find value in setting up a quiet, tidy place in your home to enjoy a hobby or to organize paperwork and manage your financial affairs.
 This is especially true if you will continue consulting or working remotely after leaving a full-time job.

-Or perhaps you want to find a new use for a spare bedroom or kids’ room.
+Or, perhaps you want to find a new use for a spare bedroom or the kids’ room.
 If you’ll be spending more time at home, it’s natural to start using more of it.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.